dkovacs24/ReviOS_faq/docs/install.md

 !!! attention
     This step is very important, it can save you a lot of time in the future.

-On Windows, go where you downloaded the installer of ReviOS, and ++shift+"Right-click"++ on an empty space of the file explorer window, and select `Open PowerShell window here`.
-Type in the following command: `#!powershell Get-FileHash -Path <file name> -Algorithm MD5`, and replace the `<file name>` part with the name of the ReviOS installer file's name.
-You can use the ++tab++ button to autocomplete the file name.
+On Windows, go in the File Explorer where you downloaded the ISO file, and ++shift+"Right-click"++ on an empty space of the window, and select `Open PowerShell window here`.
+Type in the following command: `#!powershell Get-FileHash -Algorithm MD5 -Path <file name>`, and replace the `<file name>` part with the name of the ReviOS installer file's name. **You can use the ++tab++ button to autocomplete the file name.**

 When the command returns with the hash of the file, compare it to the corresponding MD5 hash value on the [Verification page on the Revision website](https://www.revi.cc/revios/download/verify){target=_blank}.
+If they are the same, your ISO file is not corrupted, you can carry on with the process.

 ## 2. step: Making a bootable flash drive